Teepee78/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. 1-confused_smiley outputs confused smiley
 2. 2-hellofile displays the content of /etc/passwd
 3. 3-twofiles displays the content of two files
+4. 4-lastlines Display the last 10 lines of /etc/passwd